can be used as a design tool for a wide range of industries and applications.

 systems as well as other balance of plant systems.

 These networks can be programmed in Excel, Fortran or in any programming languages.
-New networks tend to be developed with thermo-fluid sub-system software like Flowmaster ®.
-These tools differentiate each others in the components library, where elements like pumps, fans, valves, bends and junctions are predefined.
-Passive components like heat exchangers are defined be a constant or flow dependant pressure drop.
+New networks tend to be developed with thermo-fluid sub-system software like FloMASTER ®.
+These tools differentiate each other in the components library, where elements like pumps, fans, valves, bends and junctions are predefined.
+Passive components like heat exchangers are defined be a constant or flow dependent pressure drop.

 Axial fan Radial fan ER..C © Ziehl -Abbeg

 Pipes are defined by their geometry and mean wall friction.
 The flow can be calculated and the pipes sized with a flow network.
 As the complete system of pipes must be erected in a specific room, the arrangement of the system must be later checked with the generation of a complete 3D CAD model.